RangerMauve/hyperbeedeebee/README.md

 - If an index cannot be found to satisfy a `sort` the query will fail.
 - If you're using `$gt/$lt/$gte/$lte` in your query, they will perform best if the same considerations as the sort are applied.
 - If the fields in the index can be used to rule out a document as matching, then you can avoid loading more documents and doing fewer overall comparisons on data.
+- If your field is a unicode string which has `0x00` bytes in it, then the sorting might break due to the way BSON serializes unicode strings.
+Proceed with caution!